 2) Lower the threshold for large exceptional trees to 24 inches diameter at 54 inches high (DBH).

 3) Require Tree Removal and Replacement Permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.

-6) Require 2 week posting on line and on site, and yellow ribbons on trees on site for all Tree Removal and Replacement permit applications.
-Include on line public posting of applications and permit approvals.
+6) Require 2 week posting on line and on site, and yellow ribbons on trees on site, for all Tree Removal and Replacement permit applications and also permits when issued.

 8) Maintain the prohibition on cutting down trees greater than 6″ DBH on undeveloped lots.